|

 Can

-you recommend a book suitable for a beginner?
+you recommend a book suitable for

-of the most difficult questions we get
+This is one of the most difficult questions we

 asked.

-I guess it's because we will read anything about fly fishing that we
+I guess it's because we will read anything about fly fishing

 But here are three books that cover river fishing, fishing on

 small stillwaters, and entomology (insects).
-Hopefully they will serve
+Hopefully they will

-a particular feature of fly fishing.
+literature which is a particular feature of fly fishing.

 You can browse through more of this literature in our bookshop |